sebastianbergmann/phpunit-documentation-english/src/error-handling.rst

 * :ref:`appendixes.xml-configuration-file.source.ignoreIndirectDeprecations` setting can be used to ignore deprecations triggered by third-party code
 * :ref:`appendixes.xml-configuration-file.source.restrictNotices` setting can be used to ignore notices in third-party code
 * :ref:`appendixes.xml-configuration-file.source.restrictWarnings` setting can be used to ignore warnings in third-party code

+PHPUnit only identifies how an issue was triggered when the ``<source>`` element is configured.
+This identification can also be disabled explicitly by setting ``identifyIssueTrigger="false"`` on the ``<source>`` element (see :ref:`appendixes.xml-configuration-file.source.identifyIssueTrigger`).
+When trigger identification is disabled, all issues are treated as if it was unknown whether they were triggered by first-party code or third-party code: the ``ignoreSelfDeprecations``, ``ignoreDirectDeprecations``, and ``ignoreIndirectDeprecations`` settings as well as the trigger-specific ``failOn*Deprecation`` settings discussed below have no effect.
+The ``restrictNotices`` and ``restrictWarnings`` settings are not affected by this: they only consider the location where the issue was triggered.

 .. _error-handling.failing-on-deprecations-by-trigger: